tlienart/SimonCoste.github.io/posts/randomlines.md

 +++
-titlepost = "Random line processes" date = "August 2021"
-abstract = "How to draw random lines on the plane."
+titlepost = "Random line on the plane" date = "August 2021" abstract = "How can we draw random lines on the plane?"
 +++

 How do you draw lines at random in the plane, in such a way that the corresponding process does not depend on the origin?